MarinaFroes/style-guides-compilation/README.md

 Using `any` comes at the cost of losing type safety, which is one of the main motivations for using TypeScript.
 Unless we are dealing with a 3rd party library, avoid using it.

-In addition to these basic guidelines, is it also nice to follow the best practices described bellow. _Most of these examples were based on the material available on the [clean-code-typescript](https://github.com/labs42io/clean-code-typescript) repository._
+In addition to these basic guidelines, is it also nice to follow the best practices described bellow. _Most of these examples were based on the material available on the [clean-code-typescript](https://github.com/labs42io/clean-code-typescript) repository with a few changes made by me._

 #### Use meaningful and pronounceable variable names :no_entry_sign::zipper_mouth_face: